 For the past two days, Egor and I have been emptying our swimming pool for repairs and repainting.
 The process started two weeks ago when I removed the chlorine feeder to make the water environmentally friendly for disposal.
 Since the water has become increasingly green, we had to empty the pool this weekend.

-Our biggest task was removing the water without flooding our backyard and sunroom.
-We bought 100 feet of vinyl hose, connectors, and hose clamps.
-After attaching the hose to our backwash/drain outlet, we extended the hose to our driveway and began the eight hour process of pool draining.
+Our main task was removing the water without flooding our backyard and sunroom.
+So, we bought 100 feet of vinyl hose, connectors, and hose clamps.
+After attaching the hose to our backwash/drain outlet, we extended the hose to our driveway and began the eight-hour process of pool draining.

-Ten minutes later, I gasped when I saw the puddle of water collecting across the street in our neighbor’s recessed gravel driveway.
-If this was the damage in ten minutes, in eight hours we would have washed their entire house down to I-25.
+Ten minutes later, I gasped when I glimpsed the puddle of water collecting across the street in our neighbor’s recessed gravel driveway.
+If this were the damage in ten minutes, in eight hours, we would have washed their entire house down to I-25.
 Time for Plan B. We rerouted the hose into the empty lot north of us.
-Seems simple, but the new route meant a perilous trip through my cactus garden for the flimsy blue hose.
-Despite our cautious efforts, we managed to puncture the hose repeatedly.
-Thank heavens for water-proof duct tape and Tennis Fiend’s eternal patience.
+It seems simple, but the new route meant a perilous trip through my cactus garden with the flimsy blue hose.
+Despite our cautious efforts, we punctured the hose repeatedly.
+Thank heavens for water-proof duct tape and Egor’s eternal patience.

 The next hour and a half went swimmingly.
-The vacant lot gratefully drank up the water, and the neighbors did not need to break out their canoes.
-Then the pool pump lost pressure.
+The vacant lot drank up the water, and the neighbors did not need to break out their canoes.
+Then, the pool pump lost pressure!
 To fix it, we added running water from a garden hose to the skimmer.
 Three hours later, we turned off the pump and went to bed, intending to finish Sunday.
-At 4:am I woke up remembering that I forgot to turn off the water to the skimmer.
+At 4:am, I woke up remembering I forgot to turn off the water to the skimmer.
 D’Oh!

 In the morning, the next several hours of draining were routine.
 Our only problem was me.
-I wanted to drain the last portion of water into a grassy area by the pool house.
+I wanted to siphon the last portion of water into a grassy area by the pool house.
 When we shut off the pump to disconnect and reposition a hose segment, we could not re-prime the pump.
-An hour of tinkering yeilded only a piddlely little stream.
+An hour of tinkering yielded only a piddly little stream.
 Bailing a hundred slimy buckets of pool water by hand seemed like a real possibility.
 Fortunately, the pump mysteriously gurgled back into life and I got to play fireman and water the plants.
 Yay!